MinterTeam/minter-js-sdk/README.md

 ```

 ### .estimateCoinSellAll()
-Estimate how much coins you will get for selling other coins by SellAll transaction.
+Estimate how many coins you will get for selling some other coins by SellAll transaction.

 ```js
 /**